SInginc/Blog/README.md

 # Introduction
 So, basically, this is just a **blog**.

-I am planning to document something when I study new stuffs.
+I am planning to document something when I learn some new stuffs.